Honor Code

 3.1.1 To promote the Honor Code across campus.

-3.1.2 To create and conduct educational programming designed to promote academic integrity.
+3.1.2 To create and conduct educational programming designed to promote academic integrity especially in the first year orientation and the Paideia program.

 3.1.3 To advise and consult with faculty members and administrative officers on matters pertaining to academic integrity.

-3.1.5 To issue an annual report to the Student Senate, the Campus Life Committee, and the Dean of the College on academic integrity standards, policies, and procedures, including recommendations for appropriate changes.
+3.1.4 To issue an annual report to the Student Senate, the Campus Life Committee, and the Provost of the College on academic integrity standards, policies, and procedures, including recommendations for appropriate changes.

 3.2 The responsibilities of the Honor Council Chair are:

-3.2.1 To organize and lead meetings of the Honor Council, the HCRB and the HCEC.
+3.2.1 To organize and lead meetings of the Honor Council.

 3.2.2 To appoint two recorders for each Honor Code Review.

-3.2.3 To communicate with all parties during a HCRB investigation.
+3.2.3 To communicate with all parties during an Honor Council investigation.

-3.2.5 To report to Student Senate about the work of the Honor Council, possible vacancies, and the review process on a regular basis.
+3.2.5 To report to the Student Senate about the work of the Honor Council, possible vacancies, and the review process at least once a standard semester.

-3.3 The responsibilities of the Honor Code Review Board are:
+3.3 The responsibilities of the Honor Council Vice Chair are:

-3.5.1 To educate students about academic integrity and the Luther College Honor Code.
+3.3.5 To lead efforts to educate students about academic integrity and the Luther College Honor Code.

-3.6 The Honor Council Recorders keep the records of each meeting of the HCRB and create a protocol of the investigations and deliberations.
+3.4 The Honor Council Recorders keep the records of each meeting of the Honor Council and create a protocol of the investigations and deliberations.

-3.7 The Faculty Advisor takes part in the deliberations of the HCRB but has no vote.
-The opinion of the Faculty Advisor is recorded.
+3.5 The Faculty Advisor takes part in the deliberations of the Honor Council but has no vote.
+The opinion of the Faculty Advisor is recorded if different from the Honor Council decision.

-3.8 The responsibilities of the Campus Appeals Board are:
+3.6 The responsibilities of the Campus Appeals Board (annotation 4) are:

-4.2 Any member of the Luther College community may file charges against a student for violations of the Honor Code.
+4.2 Any member of the Luther College community (student, faculty, or staff) may file charges against a student for violations of the Honor Code.

-4.2.1 A charge shall be prepared in writing whenever possible and directed to the Honor Council Chair or any other member of the Honor Council.
+4.2.1 All charges shall be prepared in some form of written medium whenever possible and directed to the Honor Council Chair or any other member of the Honor Council.

 4.2.2 Any charge should be submitted as soon as possible after the event takes place, preferably within ten class days.